Tudor is no stranger to the GPHP Awards. It is one of the most coveted and respected prizes within the luxury watch industry!

 This year Tudor is nominated once again and this time in two categories.
 The NEW Tudor Black Bay Fifty-Eight for the MEN’S Category which you can read about HERE

 Tudor Black Bay Fifty-Eight

 and The NEW Tudor Black Bay GMT for the Challenge Category which you can read about HERE.

 Tudor Black Bay GMT

-Both watches were very well received by the press, collectors and the like when they debuted at Baselworld 2018 earleir this year.
+Both watches were very well received by the press, collectors, and the like when they debuted at Baselworld 2018 earlier this year.
 In my opinion, the Tudor Black Bay GMT is the watch that will bring the brand to more of a mainstream global audience because it looks like a vintage Rolex GMT-Master “Pepsi” at an incredible price under 4k.
-The Tudor Black Bay Fifty-Eight gives the wearer that vintage familiar feel from the late fifties with the warm gold tones on the dial, bezel and hands while owning it’s modern day attributes at the same time!
+The Tudor Black Bay Fifty-Eight gives the wearer that vintage familiar feel from the late fifties with the warm gold tones on the dial, bezel, and hands while owning its modern-day attributes at the same time!

-Other competing watch brands to make note of are; Nomos Glashutte, Zenith, Montblanc, Debethune, Vacheron Constantin and Ming.
-To see all the brands competiting for GPHG 2018, click HERE
+Other competing watch brands to make note of are; Nomos Glashutte, Zenith, Montblanc, Debethune, Vacheron Constantin, and Ming.
+To see all the brands competing for GPHG 2018, click HERE